RyanBulluss/Battleship-game/README.md

 ---

 ## Challenges
 The further I got in the project, the more I came up with better ways I could have done things.
 This led me to refactoring a lot of code but I did not have time to go back over everything.
 One of the mistakes I made early on was in creating the game states as a 2D array of numbers.
 Instead I should have made a class to create individual objects for each board position to contain: type of ship, ship edges and other important information about the state of the game.
 Because I only stored numbers to represent the ships, hits and misses, it made creating new features much harder.
-I also found it difficult to make the game look.

 ## Wins
 - Ship placement hover effect